sh1670/code-a-clock/index.md

 ### Step 4:
 Your program should now effectively be a pen up and pen down program now.
-However, a pen that doesn't move is useless.
+However, a pen that doesn''t move is useless.

 >To make it more realistic use the `mouseX` and `mouseY` variables to draw your ellipse based on where you put your mouse on the screen.